Thou god see'st me

 The plate 4 transfer appears on brown-bordered plaques, also attributed to Moore's, like those below.

-Attributed to Scott of Southwick
+Attributed to Moore & Co's Wear Pottery and Scott of Southwick

 Dixon, Phillips & Co, Garrison Pottery, and attributed to Moore & Co, Wear Pottery, and Scott of Southwick, Sunderland